How to Request Your Ohio Driving Records

 How to Obtain Ohio Driving Records

-To get access to Ohio driving records, please contact the Ohio BMV in person, by mail, or online and request a copy.
-During the process, you must provide the required documents and pay the cost associated with the option you select.
+To access Ohio driving records, please contact the Ohio BMV in person, by mail, or online and request a copy.
+During the process, you must provide the required documents and pay the cost associated with the selected option.

 How to Order Online: